 Discrete area means the areas defined in Schedule 1, item 2 of the NQ&R Code.

 Other complaints include poor service, privacy considerations, failure to respond to complaints, health and safety issues, and any other matter that is not covered by the NQ&R Code.

-Technical QoS complaints includes complaints in relation to electricity supply quality.
+Technical QoS complaints includes complaints about electricity supply quality.